2 dead, several injured in Madrid as explosion rocks Spanish capital

-Madrid (CNN)At least two people were killed and several injured in an explosion Wednesday in the center of the Spanish capital, Madrid, according to the city's mayor.
+Madrid (CNN)At least two people were killed and several injured Wednesday in an explosion caused by a suspected gas leak in the heart of the Spanish capital, Madrid, according to the city's mayor.

 The blast, which occurred in a building on Toledo Street, caused widespread damage, according to video footage tweeted out by the Madrid city hall emergency information service, Emergencias Madrid.

-At least four floors have been impacted by the explosion and firefighters are evacuating people from the building, the service said.
+At least four floors have been impacted by the explosion and firefighters are evacuating people from the area, the service said.
+The building could be at risk of collapse, the mayor added.

+Those killed were an 85-year-old woman and a man whose age was not immediately known, a spokesman for the emergency services told CNN.
+Two of those injured were taken to the hospital, one suffering from a broken ankle, he said.

+No injuries were suffered either by senior citizens living at a care home next door to the building where the blast occurred or at a neighboring school, the spokesman said.

 "Various people are being treated, (for injuries) of various severity," Madrid Mayor José Luis Martínez Almeida told journalists.
-One has been sent to the hospital, he added.

-Martínez-Almeida urged caution, as the authorities are still getting more details after the explosion.
+Martínez-Almeida urged caution as the authorities were still getting more details after the blast.
 "It seems there was a gas explosion," he said.

 Police officers are at the scene, a spokesperson for the Spanish National Police told CNN.

-No one was injured in a residence for the elderly nearby and all residents have been evacuated, the mayor said.
-The director of Los Nogales residence, Antonio Berlanga, confirmed that account.
+All residents from the elderly care home have been evacuated, said the director of Los Nogales residence, Antonio Berlanga.